 Disasters!
-Can strike at any time and anywhere.
+It can strike at any time and anywhere.
 Are you ready?
 Being prepared for an emergency means having many important decisions made before the disaster occurs.
 Preparation helps reduce the likelihood of panic and irrational thinking during critical moments.
-This sounds like common sense but so many of us fail to plan.
-Depending on the type and scope of an emergency it could be days before any help may reach you; or force you to evacuate your home, city or even state.
+This sounds like common sense, but so many of us fail to plan.
+Depending on the type and scope of an emergency, it could be days before any help may reach you; or force you to evacuate your home, city, or even state.
 Would you know where to find a family member should you be separated?

 Make sure any venerable person in your life living alone is registered with 211 before any disaster strikes.

-• Keep a NOAA Weather Radio tuned to your local emergency station and monitor TV, radio, and follow mobile alert and mobile warnings about severe weather in your area.
+• Keep an NOAA Weather Radio tuned to your local emergency station and, monitor TV, radio, and follow mobile alerts and mobile warnings about severe weather in your area.

 Here are some precautions to take to prepare your family, including elderly loved ones, for a disaster.

 Learn what disasters or emergencies may occur in your area.
 These events can range from those affecting only your family, like a home fire or medical emergency, to those affecting your entire community, such as an earthquake or hurricane, depending on your geographical location.